dlebauer/ecological-forecasting-workflows-draft/Outline.md

 # Outline / Proposed Paper Structure

 ## Title

+Some options
-Advancing Software for Ecological Forecasting
+* **Advancing Software for Ecological Forecasting**

- * Other ideas for titles:
-  * _Reproducibility in ecological and environmental modelling: whether and why scientific workflows, and where next?_
+* **Reproducibility in ecological and environmental modelling: whether and why scientific workflows, and where next?**
-  * _Software practices that promote interoperability {and reproducibility} for ecological forecasting_
-  * _Advances in software to accelerate the improvement of global models of ecological and environmental systems <!--- a mouthfull-->
+* **Advances in software to accelerate ecological and environmental inference**

-## Definition
+## Definition & Aim

 Ecological forecasting is predicting the future properties of ecological systems
-## Aim

 In this paper we will identify promising future software solutions accelerating the rate of production of useful ecological forecasts.